 The MBA International Student Advisor will not accept bank statements from financial sponsors without a corresponding letter of financial support.

-Q: If I am using the Coastal Federal Credit Union International Student Loan, how do I document this on my Financial Certificate?
+Q: If I am using the Discover International Student Loan, how do I document this on my Financial Certificate?

-A: A copy of the loan approval is emailed to students after their loan application is completed (students request the loan approval document directly from the lender).
-This copy may be included with the Financial Certificate.
+A: A loan approval letter is sent to the student after the loan application is completed (students request the loan approval document directly from the lender).
+A copy of this letter may be included with the Financial Certificate.

 Q: When will I receive my visa eligibility document?

-A: The processing time for the visa eligibility document is about 3 weeks from the time a complete file is received (admission letter and Financial Certificate with approved supporting documents) by the MBA International Student Advisor.
+A: The processing time for the visa eligibility document is about 3 weeks from the time that complete documentation (Financial Certificate with approved supporting documents) is received by the MBA International Student Advisor.

 Q: How can I speed up the processing of my visa eligibility document?